 - Outline any casual experience as a companion, carer or nanny.

 - Volunteering experience or active participation in your community.

 - Skills and abilities that are relevant to your work as a companion.

 - Any other interesting and appropriate projects or involvement.

 The last section which carries importance to your profile is a list of your hobbies.
-Make sure you are honest in this section as clients will transact with you based on your interests, and seek out Social Carers who have similar interests to clients.
+Make sure you are honest in this section as clients will transact with you based on your interests, and seek out heroes who have similar interests to clients.
 If you do not like exercise don’t include it, likewise with reading and so on.
 You can add extra hobbies in addition to the ones provided.
 Be sure to include any other interesting hobbies that you have.
 This will allow your profile some more personality and make it pop!

 Are you interested in social work, or know someone who would be a great Social Carer?
 If you live on the east coast of Australia and are looking to earn money via a method that is rewarding, fun and benefits the community - Like Family is for you.
 Like Family is a Sydney-based startup on a mission to reduce social isolation and build more inclusive communities in Australia.
 We offer local jobs with flexible hours to suit your schedule, with a good hourly pay rate.
 Sign up now to start your hero journey!